US STOCKS-IBM, United Tech drag Dow; Apple results weigh on futures

 By Chuck Mikolajczak

-July 21 U.S. stocks closed lower on Tuesday as results from IBM and United Technologies dampened early optimism over earnings season and after-the-bell declines in major tech shares suggested losses would continue on Wednesday.
+July 21 U.S. stocks closed lower on Tuesday as results from IBM and United Technologies that dampened early optimism over earnings season, and after-the-bell declines in major tech shares suggested losses would continue on Wednesday.

 The Dow fell 1 percent, with IBM and United Tech contributing around 118 points to the 181-point drop.
-The decline marked the biggest percentage fall in about two weeks for the blue-chip index.
+The decline marked the biggest percentage decline in about two weeks for the blue-chip index.

-IBM's shares fell 5.9 percent to $163.07, a day after news that the company's revenues dropped for the 13th consecutive quarter and fell short of analyst expectations.
+IBM's shares fell 5.9 percent to $163.07, a day after the company's revenue dropped for the 13th consecutive quarter and fell short of analyst expectations.

 Fellow Dow component United Technologies tumbled 7 percent to $102.71 and was the worst performer on the Dow after cutting its full-year profit outlook for the third time this year.